 Everyone loves the natural beauty of Duncan’s Cove Nature Reserve, as evidenced by its consistent rank as the #1 most viewed page on HalifaxTrails.ca.
 The views here leave a lasting impression on your soul.
 3-4 hours to hike the entire trail.

 The community of Prospect is the definition of a hidden gem.
 The sights along High Head Trail in Prospect’s Bill Freedman Nature Reserve are a great way to experience it.
 Like Peggy’s Cove, but without the tourism focus.
 Explore the endless ocean views and sit for a breathtaking sunset.
-Stop by nearby SS Atlantic Heritage Park for a historic backstory, more beautiful scenery and a cup of tea at the Interpretation Centre.
+Stop by nearby SS Atlantic Heritage Park to learn about the biggest nautical disaster that occurred on these shores before Titanic.
+Stroll the boardwalk, take in more beautiful scenery and a cup of tea at the Interpretation Centre.

 Often voted as Halifax’s best beach, Crystal Crescent is more than that.
 With an extensive 11km hiking trail, the entire peninsula is there for your eyes to feast upon.
 Rugged and largely unmarked, it’s not an easy stroll, but well worth the effort.
-With plenty of great places to be transfixed by the crashing waves, you’ll want to pull up a seat and schedule lots of extra enjoyment time.
+With plenty of great places to be transfixed by the crashing waves, you’ll want to pull up a seat and schedule lots of extra time to sit and take it all in.

 Enjoy the eclectic shops and restaurants of Fisherman’s Wharf and work off the calories with a stroll along MacCormack Beach’s boardwalk.
 Or just bring a beach chair and enjoy your ice cream cone and live the #EastCoastLifestyle.